rns294/rns294.github.io/_pages/about.md

 Education
 ------
-I hold a B.S. in aerospace engineering from Virginia Tech, an M.S. in aerospace engineering from Texas A&amp;M University, and a Ph.D. in industrial and systems engineering from Texas A&amp;M University.
+I hold a B.S. in aerospace engineering from Virginia Tech, an M.S. in aerospace engineering from Texas A&amp;M University, and a Ph.D. in industrial engineering from Texas A&amp;M University.
 Additionally, I have a graduate certificate in applied statistics from Texas A&amp;M University with course emphasis on Bayesian and spatial statistics.